-- (iii) agreed subsistence allowance. - Zone 5 The area lying beyond the outer boundary of Zone 4, or areas within the above noted zones which are inaccessible by automobile, is Zone 5.
-On jobs within Zone 5 only, the Employer will allow a return trip to the city in which the Local Union is centered (whichever is closer) after each sixty (60) days of employment on the project and shall grant leave from work for a maximum period of five (5) calendar days.
-Such trips shall be paid one way upon leaving the job site and reimbursed for the return upon reporting to the job.
+(iii) agreed subsistence allowance.

+Zone 5 The area lying beyond the outer boundary of Zone 4, or areas within the above noted zones which are inaccessible by automobile, is Zone 5.
+On jobs within Zone 5 only, the Employer will allow a return trip to the city in which the Local Union is centered [whichever is closer] after each 60 days of employment on the project and shall grant leave from work for a maximum period of 5 calendar days.
+Such trips shall be paid 1 way upon leaving the job site and reimbursed for the return upon reporting to the job.
 Rate of reimbursement shall be the equivalent train, bus or air fare only as appropriate.

-In the event the Employer and the Union cannot quickly come to an agreement respecting the amount of subsistence that is appropriate for any given project or area, the subsistence allowance shall be based on an analysis by a joint committee of representatives of the Employer and representatives of the employees, using average room costs in the subject area (on the basis of two (2) men per room), and average costs of meals using predetermined example menu items.
+In the event the Employer and the Union cannot quickly come to an agreement respecting the amount of subsistence that is appropriate for any given project or area, the subsistence allowance shall be based on an analysis by a joint committee of representatives of the Employer and representatives of the Employees, using average room costs in the subject area [on the basis of 2 persons per room], and average costs of meals using predetermined example menu items.

-(a) Employees unable to work due to legitimate illness, material shortage, job-site conditions, or inclement weather, and for whom it is not practical to return to their respective primary Alberta residences, shall receive their board and room or daily allowance for those work days that they were scheduled to work.
+11.07 (a) Employees unable to work due to legitimate illness, material shortage, jobsite conditions, or inclement weather, and for whom it is not practical to return to their respective primary Alberta residences, shall receive their board and room or daily allowance for those work days that they were scheduled to work.